Theme

 Domain-specific workflow depth

-The notable angle is not only the number of skills but the focus on a specific research domain with workflow coverage that stretches from evidence gathering to writing and analysis.
+The public framing is not only about the number of skills but the focus on a specific research domain with workflow coverage that stretches from evidence gathering to writing and analysis.

 Availability